AayushK47/fireshell/README.md

 Then you have to provide the **absolute path** to your firebase config file.
 It has to be a JSON file that you get from firebase to connect your application with your firebase project.

+**Important Note:-** Please make sure that the firebase config file has a key called "projectId".
+This key is very important in order to authenticate.
+If your config file has a key called "project_id", rename it to "projectId".

 <img width="500" alt="Portfolio" src="./media/m2.png">

 The last prompt will ask you to enter the reltime database url.
 If you chose firestore in the 1st prompt, then your can ignore this question.
 Otherwise, enter the url.

 <img width="500" alt="Portfolio" src="./media/m3.png">

+**Note:-** In versions >= 1.1.0 these prompts will be asked only once.
+After that, the shell will connect automatically using previously provided parameters.

 ### Writing Queries